LibEMG/libemg/docs/source/documentation/data/data_doc.md

 ![alt text](online_dh.png)
 <center> <p> Figure 1: Online Data Handler Architecture</p> </center>

 Streamers have been included for the following devices: `Myo Armband`, `Sifi Labs Armband`, and the `Delsys`.
 To leverage these streamers, look at the `utils` api.
 Additionally, if none of these suit your needs you can simply create your own streamer.
 For example, Figure 2 shows how simple this implementation is for the Myo Armband.
 All you must do is pickle each EMG reading as a single 1xN array, where N is the number of channels and send it over UDP.
-The advantage of this architecture, is that it enables our toolkit to interface with any device at any sampling rate as long as data can be streamed over UDP.
+The advantage of this architecture, is that it enables our library to interface with any device at any sampling rate as long as data can be streamed over UDP.

 ```Python
 import socket